Cape Malay recipe for atjar

 Method

 Cut the mangoes into quarters (or smaller, depending on the size of the mangoes).
-Sprinkle with salt and then spread with curry paste before placing into sterilized glass consider, RC Foam jars.
-Heat also look at, RC Hobby Shops the oil in a saucepan and add the garlic, chillies, fenugreek and turmeric and bring to the boil.
+Sprinkle with salt and then spread with curry paste before placing into sterilized glass look at, RC Power Planes jars.
+Heat also see, RC Power Planes the oil in a saucepan and add the garlic, chillies, fenugreek and turmeric and bring to the boil.
 Pour the boiling flavoured oil over the mangoes.
 Allow to cool before screwing on the lids.
 If you leave the mangoes to pickle for at least a month, you will get the best out of this great South African Cape Malay recipe.

 << Previous South African Cape Malay recipes | Back to South African Cape Malay recipes | Next >> Cape Malay recipe for bobotie